slatedocs/slate/source/includes/markdown/_09-rich-text.html.md

 If you do not have access to the referenced object when you try to create a link, the API will not generate an `href` for you, but will instead look for an `href` you provide.
 This allows you to write back `<a>` tags unmodified even if you do not have access to the resource.
 If you do not have access to the referenced object and no `href` is provided, your request will be rejected with a `400 Bad Request` error.
 Similarly, if you provide neither a GID nor a valid `href`, the request will be rejected with the same error.

+## Writing defensively

+### When processing rich text and sending it back

+It’s ok to ignore tags or attributes on tags that are unknown for rendering/processing.
+It’s very important to send everything back (attributes and inner content) to avoid data loss. `<object>` is an exception where it’s ok to not send any inner content back (all inner content in `<object>` will be ignored).

+### If you plan to write an editor

+If the tag and attributes are known, but it contains unknown attributes, it must be treated as unknown.

+If a tag is unknown, first determine if the tag is block or inline and render it as a block or inline atomic and non-copiable (and non-cut&paste-able) editor node (all inner content is non-editable).
+This is because we don’t know if the unknown node has constraints on inner content or where it can appear.
+The node must also keep track of all attributes and inner content to be serialized back.

 <div>
   <div class="docs-developer-satisfaction-content">
       <h4>Was this section helpful? <a class="positiveFeedback-DevSatisfaction" style="cursor:pointer;">Yes </a><a class="negativeFeedback-DevSatisfaction" style="cursor:pointer;">No</a></h4>
   </div>
 </div>

 </section>